mmbman/Katagiri/1988-10-16-Blue-Cliff-Record-Case-87-Talk-2.md

 That is our life.
 [This is] Katagiri’s life right now – next moment, I don’t know if my life is going on or not.
 Right now, all I can do is just sit down and talk about Buddha’s teaching, anyway.
 That’s it.
 Beyond good or bad, right or wrong, or like or dislike.

-That is what Dōgen Zenji says.
+That is what Dōgen Zenji says (in *Zenki*, “The Whole Works”).
 It is a very beautiful first and second paragraph, talking about exactly the total picture of the human world.

 #### 31:53